 For more than three years, Lindsey worked alongside a small team to represent Mr. Shawn Williams.
-In 1993, while still a teenager, arrested for murder.
+In 1993, while still a teenager, Shawn was arrested for murder.
 The lead detective fabricated evidence, intimidated witnesses, and disregarded eye-witness testimony.
 When the sole eye-witness to testify at trial recanted her testimony, Lindsey assembled evidence showing that the detective’s tactics constituted newly discovered evidence.
 Lindsey helped file a motion for vacatur and on July 13, 2018 Mr. Williams took his first steps as a free man.

 MILITARY FAMILIES and VETERANS ADVOCATE